shruthi58/games/README.md

  a silder with a ball moves as the game starts and using space bar user has to throw ball into a moving basket.
 As the user goals the basket moves faster.

 shooting game
- a upgrade to the complexity of the games. as men fall from helicopter, a canon which can move using arrow keys has to be used to shoot the men. have to shoot as many men as possible within 30 secs!
+ a upgrade to the complexity of the games. as men fall from helicopter, a canon which can move using arrow keys has to be used to shoot the men. have to shoot as many men as possible within 30 secs! will upload the file properly with better background.